sosafacun/Bird-That-Flaps/README.md

 - Add some sounds that will play each time the player gains a point, and when the player loses.
 - Add a basic game-over screen to display the player’s score.
+- Track the high-score between play sessions and display the high score alongside the current score.

 **Personal Goals:**